ArtisticAdi/hello-world/README.md

 Hiya!

-Just an artist trying to learn programming
+Just an artist trying to learn programming.
+Intrested though in learning how to properly understand this